Srilekya07/AirWatcher/README.md

 # 🌿 AirWatcher, A Real-Time Air Quality Prediction System
 ## 📋 Project Overview
-"This project develops an AI-powered model using machine learning techniques to predict Air Quality Index (AQI) based on environmental data fetched from the OpenWeatherMap API and visualizes pollutant levels and AQI categories interactively.
-It aims to provide accurate forecasts, helping in proactive pollution management and public health awareness."
+This project develops an AI-powered model using machine learning techniques to predict Air Quality Index (AQI) based on environmental data fetched from the OpenWeatherMap API and visualizes pollutant levels and AQI categories interactively.
+It aims to provide accurate forecasts, helping in proactive pollution management and public health awareness.

 ## ✨ Features